Charity shop bargain-hunting tricks

 I spotted a pair of new, boxed Ted Baker black leather ankle boots with tiny gold zips, in my local Oxfam. £9.99!
 Just found the boots on Amazon selling at £256.
 The assistant said they had been told to expect more Ted Baker items.

 On the hunt for a vintage Nintendo or some cool furniture?
 Nowadays shops often post snapshots of their wares on Facebook and Instagram as they come in.
-Check out Oxfam Westbourne Grove's Instagram page – recent posts include Ralph Lauren boots (see image above right) and a leopard-print Hobbs dress.
+Check out Oxfam Westbourne Grove's Instagram page – recent posts include Givenchy boots and an AllSaints leather jacket.

-- Try Mary Portas's posh chazza shops for designer donations.
+- Try Mary Portas's posh chazza shops for designer donations – or Oxfam's new superstore.
 You can save money on top-notch labels at Mary's Living and Giving shops.
 Retail expert Mary Portas helps run these higher-end second-hand stores for Save the Children.
 There are 25 across England and Scotland, including in Bristol, Windsor and Edinburgh.

 It's not dirt-cheap, as staff are aware of items' values, but you can expect 'statement pieces' and designer donations.
 More than 400 labels donate to the shops, including Stella McCartney and Ralph Lauren.